lothrop/StatusBar.iOS/README.md

 StatusBar.iOS
 =============

-Data-driven status bar vor Xamarin.iOS
+Data-driven status bar for Xamarin.iOS and MvvmCross.

+See the sample usage in MainViewController.cs.